 - 2 to 3 cloves garlic, minced

-- 1 to 2 cups rice milk, more or less as needed
+- 2 cups unsweetened nondairy milk (rice, almond, soy, etc.), more or less as needed

-- 8 ounces baby bella or cremini mushrooms, sliced
+- 8 ounces baby bella (aka cremini) mushrooms, sliced

 - Salt and freshly ground pepper to taste

-- Steamed fresh or thawed frozen green peas for garnish, optional
+- Minced fresh parsley or fresh basil leaves for garnish, optional

-Transfer the mixture from the food processor back to the soup pot and stir to combine with the mushrooms.
-Heat gently — you don’t want to bring this to a boil, or even a rapid simmer, as the tofu will curdle.
+- Transfer the mixture from the food processor back to the soup pot and stir to combine with the mushrooms.
+Heat gently, especially if using silken tofu — you don’t want to bring this to a boil, or even a rapid simmer, as the tofu will curdle.